biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 git tags in order to ensure that released software always corresponds to a git tag.

 ## Branching and Merging Model

+Goals:

+- enable (not require) multiple major or multiple minor development and release branches. (hgvs has used this historically)
+- as simple as possible
+- works with conventional commits

 ![Branching Strategy](branching-strategy.drawio.svg){.right}